ampproject/amphtml/extensions/amp-ima-video/amp-ima-video.md

 **data-src** (required if no `<source>` children are present)

-DEPRECATED Prefer `<source>` child elements.
 The URL of your video content.

 **data-poster** (optional)